cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/openstack/_index.md

 Topics covered include:

-* Using CHameleoncloud more securely
+* Using Chameleoncloud more securely
 * Resources
 * Hardware
 * Charging